enlin18621/Super-Mod/README.md

 Installation:

+1. Download Super Mod.rar, then Unzip it.

-PC: Put the mod folder into Steam/steamapps/common/LawgiversII/scenarios
+2. PC: Put the mod folder into Steam/steamapps/common/LawgiversII/scenarios

 For mobile users, you could find the scenario folder some where, then put the mod folder into it.